zaidmohd/azure_arc/docs/azure_stack_hci/hcibox/_index.md

 ## Jumpstart HCIBox - Overview

-HCIBox is a turnkey solution that provides a complete sandbox for exploring Azure Stack HCI in a virtualized environment.
-HCIBox is designed to be completely self-contained within a single Azure subscription and resource group, which will make it easy for a user to get hands-on with Azure Stack HCI and Azure Arc technology with nothing more than an available Azure subscription.
+HCIBox is a turnkey solution that provides a complete sandbox for exploring Azure Stack HCI capabilities and hybrid cloud integration in a virtualized environment.
+HCIBox is designed to be completely self-contained within a single Azure subscription and resource group, which will make it easy for a user to get hands-on with Azure Stack HCI and Azure Arc technology without the need for physical hardware.

 ![HCIBox architecture diagram](./arch_full.png)